 - Provides a service to your students you can't personally provide - If students can't pay for the damages they cause, they may leave school and you'll never see that money.

-For schools who are looking for a solution to costly student-caused damages, DeBarbieris and Ryan recommend GradGuard.
+For schools that are looking for a solution to costly student-caused damages, DeBarbieris and Ryan recommend GradGuard.

 "It probably didn't even take an hour to come in, talk to us, work with LeAnne, get it in the portal, get it set up properly, and you're done for the academic year," DeBarbieris said.